itssamuelrowe/binarystars/content/classes-and-objects/understanding-visibility.md

     * Subclasses of a class
     * Other classes in the same package

-You will learn more about subclasses and packages later in this course.
+You will learn more about subclasses and packages later in this book.

 ## Public Access